verana-labs/verifiable-trust-spec/spec.md

 *This section is non-normative.*

-A Decentralized Trust - Verifiable User Agent ([[ref: VUA]]) is a software (a browser, an app, a wallet...) for connecting to VSs and other VUAs.
+A Verifiable User Agent ([[ref: VUA]]) is a software (a browser, an app, a wallet...) for connecting to VSs and other VUAs.
 When establishing connections, a VUA must verify the connection peer(s) and allow connection(s) only to compliant VS and VUA peers.

 Additionally, VUAs must perform a trust resolution by verifying the credentials presented by the peers and query VPR(s) to check that these credentials have been issued by verified issuers.